ds-civic-data/nomadic-herders/Documents/Final_White_Paper.md

     ##   <int>
     ## 1 13239

 We began by characterizing the average user.
-In total, 13,239 different users requested information from the system between June 2016 and December 2017.
+To do this, we assumed that each telephone number corresponds to an individual users, and that individual users did not switch telephone numbers or swap phones.
+In total, 13,239 different telephone numbers, which we assigned random unique identifiers, requested information from the system between June 2016 and December 2017.
 The majority of these users requested information relatively few times.

 | Mean | Median | Min | Max |
 |------|--------|-----|-----|